mtuchi/deploy/proxy-frontend/README.md

 ```
 We can finally launch the cURL command:
 ```
-curl --resolve api.waziup.io:443:127.0.0.1 https://api.waziup.io:443/
+curl --resolve api.api.iot.bongolive.co.tz:443:127.0.0.1 https://api.api.iot.bongolive.co.tz:443/
 ```
-We need to trick cURL with --resolve, so the request to api.waziup.io is re-routed to our localhost proxy.
+We need to trick cURL with --resolve, so the request to api.api.iot.bongolive.co.tz is re-routed to our localhost proxy.
 The proxy will then take care to fetch the online platform.